WycliffeAssociates/Tech-Advance-Training/docs/BTT-Writer.rst

 We are not yet done.
 Now that the program has been changed, we will need people to create the translations of the interface.
 For this, we use a site called CrowdIn (https://crowdin.com).
 If you are interested in helping us to put BTT-Writer’s menus in your language, contact helpdesk@techadvancement.com.

 ② **Gateway Language Mode** is only for making resources for GL translations.
 If you don’t know that you are working on a GL project, turn this off.
-③ **Blind Edit Mode** enables additional features in BTT-Writer that support the MAST methodology.
+③ **Blind Edit Mode** enables additional features in BTT-Writer that support the Eight Step methodology.
 This should normally be on.

 .. admonition:: Lab 44: Settings Lab 1